Social media is here to stay. (Obviously, I’m at least ten years behind. With all due respect, it’s part of my brand.)

 Possible Response Number 1:

 "This has stirred some thoughts in me because hate is a strong word, and I am haphazardly pondering how Thoreau should be posthumously diagnosed with Asperger’s syndrome (recently reclassified as Autism Spectrum Disorder in the DSM).
-Maybe that lonely struggle of his morphed into covert narcissism?
+Maybe his lonely struggle morphed into covert narcissism?
 Let me explain.
 Maybe he unproductively processed his pain of feeling so different from others within the context of his time that he consequently formed a superiority complex?
-In addition, he seamlessly fits The Outcast Personality profile in Routh Soukup’s brilliant new book.
-There are reasons why this personality needs to collaborate more in order to reach its potential.. but maybe he just couldn’t pull it off?
-Maybe he was so harsh with others while shamefully and paradoxically reliant on Emerson because he wanted to reject society before it rejected him?
+In addition, he seamlessly fits The Outcast Personality profile in Routh Soukup’s new book.
+There are reasons why this personality needs to collaborate more in order to reach its potential.
+Maybe he just couldn’t pull it off?
+Maybe he was so harsh with others while shamefully and paradoxically reliant on Emerson (and his mom to do his laundry) because he wanted to reject society before it rejected him?
 This doesn’t forgive his occasional sentiments of ignorance nor provide any excuses..."

 Day 5: Realizing I Missed Out on Cake